threefoldfoundation/www_threefold_io/content/page/tft/brandPanel/index.md

 ---
 id: tft_brandPanel
-title: decentralized DATA NEEDED A CURRENCY
+title: decentralized DATA NEEDED A CURRENCY.
-subtitle: IT NOW HAS ONE
+subtitle: IT NOW HAS ONE.
 sourceUrl: ''
 btnTxt:
 image: tft_decentralized.jpg # src/assets/brandPanel/..
 ---
-The ThreeFold Token (TFT) is a utility token that allows you to hold current and future Internet capacity on the fully DECENTRALIZED THREEFOLD GRID, the fastest growing P2P network on the planet.
+TFT is a utility token that allows people to hold current and future Internet capacity on the ThreeFold Grid.
+It incentivises an open system where anyone can provide, sell and utilize Internet capacity without any intermediaries.

 <br />

-With rising demand for Internet infrastructure to hold the most valuable asset on earth, data --  TFT is your gateway to enter the largest and fastest growing economy in the world.
+With rising demand for Internet capacity to hold the most valuable data on earth, data - TFT is the gateway to enter the largest and fastest growing economy in the world.